 - 1. Double-click a transition on the Timeline to open transition properties. - 2.
 In the Transition Properties window, enter the new transition length in the Duration field.
-The format is hours:minutes:seconds:milliseconds.
-If you want all transitions that are currently in the project to have the same length, select the Set this duration for all transitions option. - 3.
+The format is seconds:milliseconds.
+If you want all transitions that are currently in the project to have the same length, select the Apply to all transitions option. - 3.
 Click OK to apply the changes.